 Amended June 18, 2013

-During the year, particularly in the winter months, it is necessary to close or delay school because of inclement weather or for other reasons.
+During the year, particularly in the winter months, it is necessary to delay, dismiss early or close school because of inclement weather or for other reasons.
 Listed below are the procedures that have been established for closing school, delaying the opening of school or dismissing school early.

 School Closing, Delays & Early Dismissal:

-We utilize our emergency messaging system to contact parents in the event of school closings, delayed openings and other emergencies.
+We utilize our emergency messaging system to contact parents in the event of school closings, delayed openings, early dismissals, and other emergencies.
 Parents must provide updated contact information to their child's school each year.
-In addition, the emergency message will be available at the District's main # 241-6000, on the District's home page www.bcsdny.org, and it will be announced on the radio and TV stations as close to 6am as possible.
+In addition, any important message, including those about changes to the school day, will be on the District's main number ( 241-6000), on the District's home page www.bcsdny.org, and it will be on the radio and TV stations as close to 6am as possible.

 If school opening is delayed, the announcement will include the length of the delay.
 Check for updates as changes may occur.